Ritz-Carlton Yacht Collection Cruises: Ships, Experience, How To Book

 Has anyone been on a Ritz-Carlton Yacht Collection cruise?

 For some background, as a kid I was kind of obsessed with cruises, but that the concept hasn’t had much appeal to me in the past 20 years.
-However, over the past couple of years I’ve been warming up to cruising once again, and it’s something I’d like to do again at some point, especially now that we have a kid, so cruising seems like an easy vacation.
+However, over the past couple of years I’ve been warming up to cruising once again, and it’s something I’d like to give a shot again, especially now that we have kids, so cruising seems like an easy vacation.

 We had actually booked a Ritz-Carlton Yacht Collection cruise back when the concept was first announced, but due to delays, our sailing ended up getting canceled, and we couldn’t find a good itinerary on which to rebook.

-Frankly I’d be curious to try both Ritz-Carlton Yacht Collection and then Four Seasons Yachts when it launches, to see how they compare.
+My plan is to try both Ritz-Carlton Yacht Collection and then Four Seasons Yachts just a few months apart, to see how they compare.
 While this is only a licensing agreement, I still find this sort of hotel and cruise crossover to be interesting.

 That’s also kind of my issue with some of these itineraries — the destinations are largely kind of bland, and places that are best seen by land.
 The cruise line that most intrigues me is PONANT — not only does PONANT have small ships, but so many of the voyages look awesome.
 PONANT has journeys to everywhere from Antarctica, to Greenland, to Iceland, to smaller Pacific Islands.
 That’s the kind of stuff I’d like to see if I’m going to take a cruise.